Do you speak Spanish.

 10/17/2021

-Thank you for your question.
+Hola, and thank you for your question.
 I am bilingual/bicultural and have spoken Spanish for most of my life.
-I have also worked with many Spanish speaking only clients and we've been able to develop a good therapeutic relationship to help them address their concerns in a culturally sensitive way.
+Thanks to my fluency in the language, I have also worked with many Spanish speaking only clients and we've been able to develop a good therapeutic relationship to help them address their concerns in a culturally sensitive way.

 In my experience I've learned that individuals who experience any kind of significant stressors or trauma, they usually do this in their native language.
-When someone's native language is not English, it can be difficult to express those experiences in English when they were experienced in another language.
-Being able to express stressors or past trauma that occurred in someone's native language, really should be verbalized in that language, when at all possible, to help the individual express themselves more appropriately and accurately.
+When someone's native language is not English, it can be difficult to express those experiences in English or another new language when they were experienced in another language.
+Being able to express stressors or past trauma that occurred in someone's native language, really should be verbalized in that language, when at all possible, whether that’s Spanish, French, Italian, or any other language, to help native speakers express themselves more appropriately and accurately.

 Trauma research suggests that traumatic memories, for example, may be encoded differently from other memories like a particular birthday party or visiting relatives during the holidays.
-If one can use the same language at the time of the experience to the language when it is being retrieved during a therapy session, this can help promote the path to healing by allowing access to the memories through their native language.
+If one can use the same language (in your case, the Spanish language) at the time of the experience to the language when it is being retrieved during a therapy session rather than trying to translate phrases and think about vocabulary or pronunciation, this can help promote the path to healing by allowing access to the memories through their native language.

-Some individuals will try and express themselves in English if their clinician is not bilingual.
+Some individuals who are native Spanish speakers will try and express themselves in English if their clinician is not bilingual.
 They may feel shame or embarrassment at not being able to effectively respond to questions in English regarding a past trauma as they are learning to be bilingual themselves.
-But they usually struggle with effective communication as their experiences were in their native language and some significant details or emotions will be left out if they solely try to respond in English.
+But they usually struggle with effective communication as their experiences were in their native language and some significant details or emotions will be left out if they solely try to respond in an English translation.

 I would be very happy to learn more about you and work with you to help you address any concerns/issues you are experiencing at this time.